-Disclaimer: Honesty is the way I roll, so I chat numbers and dollars in this post.
-I trust you’ll honor my honesty.
-Just so we’re clear, everything written here is based on my personal experiences + opinions.
-Not everything I say here will work for you, but I have faith that you’ll take the information presented and apply some of it to your own wardrobe in a new and creative way.
+Disclaimer: Everything written here is based on my personal experiences + opinions.
+Not everything I say here will work for you, but I feel free to take the information presented and apply some of it to your own wardrobe in a new and creative way.

 Because my summer wardrobe is more styled + more cohesive + more mix and matchable.
 This surprise clues me in to the fact that I’m getting the hang of my style quicker than I thought.
 And that this whole capsule wardrobe thing really does get easier with practice.
 So people, don’t fret if your first try isn’t amazing — you’re figuring it out faster than you might think.

 I ended up with a total of 34 pieces in my summer wardrobe including tops, jackets, bottoms, dresses, and shoes.
 I didn’t quite make it to 37 pieces for two reasons: (1) summer is crazy hot in Texas so I don’t really need layers + (2) fall comes after summer and I’m seriously lacking fall clothes — AKA I’m going to be dropping a lot of cash on my fall wardrobe.
 So, essentially, I decided to buy less / spend less on my summer capsule to save for fall.